 Another option is rope bondage.
 A harness around the waist and between the legs that prevents you from rubbing your clit is one way to go.

 Most chastity devices for men don’t look like harnesses, but you’ll find a few harness/jock strap style chastity devices if you prefer the more encapsulated look.

 These devices fit over a soft penis, usually locking into place.
 The cage is made from plastic or metal or another material that prevents him from becoming hard.
 When he’s aroused, his erection will push against the cage and not get any bigger.
 Cock cages are a little more sadistic than chastity belts because of this reason.

-Cock cages are easier to fit because they don’t go around the waist.
+Cock cages are easier to fit because most of them don’t go around the waist.

 Chastity devices also work well with cuffs to prevent fingers from providing stimulation.
 One option is to cuff the wrists.
-Positions can include behind your back or even to your thighs (thigh-to-wrist cuffs exist, or you can create some with rope).
+Bondage positions can include behind your back or even to your thighs (thigh-to-wrist cuffs exist, or you can create some with rope).

 Note that some women can orgasm by squeezing their thighs together, so a spreader bar that keeps thighs/legs apart might be a good option.

 Solo Orgasm Denial

 If you find that your masturbation habits are getting in the way of your responsibilities, and you want to keep your hands off until you can sleep with a partner, or you want to see how long you can go without an orgasm, you’re not alone.
 In fact, a few tools exist that can help with the task.